You’ll see credit for completing this quiz in “Unit 1 Cumulative Assessment.”

 Nice.
 “E” is a steroid.

-HINT FOR NEXT TIME: You’re looking for a steroid.
+Hint: You’re looking for a steroid.
 These molecules contain four fused carbon rings.

 [q json=”true” hotspot_user_interaction=”label_prompt” show_hotspots=”” dataset_id=”Molecules of Life Click-on Challenge|55e8ea6446d10″ question_number=”4″ unit=”1.Chemistry_of_Life” topic=”1.5.Proteins”] TOPIC: Protein structure basics